stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 ## Multiple R-squared:  0.1319,	Adjusted R-squared:  0.1317
 ## F-statistic: 546.7 on 1 and 3598 DF,  p-value: < 2.2e-16
 ```

+The scatterplot in general shows a regular dispersion of points and a fit line with a positive slope.
+This indicates there is some correlation between the two.
+However, when running the linear regression modeling we can see that while age and annual income are indeed correlated with a low p-value, the adjusted R-squared value shows that Age explains only 13% of the variation in Annual Income.

 ## HDI vs. SWLS comparison